phoenixframework/phoenix/guides/introduction/up_and_running.md

 # Up and Running

-The aim of this first guide is to get a Phoenix application up and running as quickly as possible.
+Let's get a Phoenix application up and running as quickly as possible.

 Before we begin, please take a minute to read the [Installation Guide](installation.html).
 By installing any necessary dependencies beforehand, we'll be able to get our application up and running smoothly.

-At this point, we should have Elixir, Erlang, Hex, and the Phoenix archive installed.
-We should also have PostgreSQL and node.js installed to build a default application.

-Ok, we're ready to go!

 We can run `mix phx.new` from any directory in order to bootstrap our Phoenix application.
 Phoenix will accept either an absolute or relative path for the directory of our new project.
 Assuming that the name of our application is `hello`, let's run the following command: